ghostcode/vue-spinner/README.md

-# vue-spinner
+# vue-simple-spin

-spinner for Vue 2/1
+spin for Vue 2/1 (At the beginning,I want to name it vue-spinner but it's already used and also vue-simple-spinner,so I call it vue-simple-sin)

 # Usage